iki-wgt/cerevoice_tts/Readme.md

 # CereVoice Text-To-Speech repository

 This repository contains ROS packages for the CereProc CereVoice TTS engine.
+It is useless without the CereVoice SDK and a valid license.
+To get CereVoice please visit www.cereproc.com.

 ## Installation